Applying Scientific and

 "Old School" Engineers

-Although organizations such as the American National Standards Institute (ANSI) began developing standards after World War I, many of these standards did not aquire the force of law until the 1960s when were incorporated into Building Codes.
-In addition, organizations such as the Environmental Protection Agency (EPA) and National Highway Traffic Safety Administration (NHTSA) set and enforced standards.
-At the same time, organizations such as ANSI and the Consumer Product Safety Commission (CPSC) set standards that were universally followed.
+Although organizations such as the American National Standards Institute (ANSI) began developing standards after World War I, many of these standards did not acquire the force of law or become well accepted practices until the 1960s.
+In addition, organizations such as the Environmental Protection Agency (EPA) and the National Highway Traffic Safety Administration (NHTSA) set and enforced standards.
+Organizations such as ANSI and the Consumer Product Safety Commission (CPSC) set standards that may not have the force of law, but are universally followed.

-Some of the "Old School" Engineers retired from their full-time employment and went on to be consulting Engineers.
-The problem is that they continued to analyze the way they worked in the past.
-These Engineers approached accident investigations the same way they had worked their whole life.
-The result was reports that reflected the Engineer's standards or the Engineer's interpretation of Building Codes without regard to the realities of how the Department of Buildings interprets codes or accepted practices.
+Some "Old School" Engineers retired from full-time employment to become consulting Engineers.
+These "Old School" Engineers approached accident investigations the same way they had worked their whole life.
+The result was reports that reflected the "Old School" Engineer's standards or the Engineer's interpretation of Building Codes without regard to the realities of how the Department of Buildings interprets codes or good and accepted practices.

-An example of the difference between old self-created standards universally accepted standards can be seen in the change in automobile safety in the last 50 years.
-In the late 1950s, automobile manufacturers began to talk about how safe their cars were.
+An example of the difference between old self-created standards and newer standards can be seen in the change in automobile safety in the last 50 years.
+In the late 1950s, automobile manufacturers advertised how safe their cars were.
 The standards for safety were set by automobile manufacturers.
-General Motors stated their cars had a "safety X-frame" in advertising.
-People bought these "safe" cars.
+In the late 1950s, General Motors stated their cars had a "safety X-frame" in advertising.

 The Insurance Institute for Highway Safety released a video in 2009 that showed a frontal offset collision between a 1959 Chevrolet Impala and a 2009 Chevrolet Malibu.
 Analysis after the collision showed that the driver of the 1959 Impala would have died instantly, and the driver of the 2009 Chevrolet Malibu might have sustained a knee injury.

-This video illustrates the difference between self-defined standards and universally developed and accepted standards.
-By the self-defined standards of 1959, the Impala was "safe".
-By today's universally accepted standards, the 1959 Impala offers little safety.
+This video illustrates the difference between self-created standards and well developed and accepted standards.
+By the self-created standards of 1959, the Impala was "safe".
+By today's standards, the 1959 Impala offers little passenger protection.

 When choosing a Professional Engineer, be careful of Engineers who define their own standards.
 While they may sound good, they will hold up no better under cross-examination based on today's standards than the 1959 Chevrolet Impala held up against the 2009 Chevrolet Malibu.